The following tips will help make it easier to give your child medicine.

 When your child is learning to swallow pills, it may help to put the pill on the back on their tongue and have your child take a drink right away.
 Some children find it helps to use a straw so they concentrate on swallowing the drink iinstead of the medicine.

 Ask your pharmacist what to do if your child throws up the medicine less than an hour after they take it.
 If they throw up an hour or more after taking the medicine, you don’t have to give another dose to make up for the one they threw up.

 If your child has trouble swallowing pills, ask your pharmacist if the medicine comes in a liquid form or if the pill can be crushed (tablet) or opened (capsule) and mixed with a small amount of food.
 Don’t crush or open pills without talking to your pharmacist first.

 If your child won’t take their medicine because they say it tastes bad, try the following:

-If you still find it hard to give your child medicines after trying these tips, talk to a member of your healthcare team, such as a doctor, nurse, or pharmacist.
+If you still find it hard to give your child medicines after trying these tips, talk to your doctor, nurse, or pharmacist.
 They can help you make a plan so your child gets the medicines they need.

 Author: Medication Quality and Safety Team - Pharmacy Services, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.